 The routine blood test required when taking clozapine is a full blood count (FBC).
-Tests are taken weekly for the first 18 weeks of treatment, fortnightly for the next 34 weeks, then every 4 weeks after one year.
+Tests are normally taken weekly for the first 18 weeks of treatment, fortnightly for the next 34 weeks, then every 4 weeks after one year but tests may be taken more frequently if advised by the clozapine monitoring service.
 Routine blood tests should be completed at clozapine clinics using Pochi machines to facilitate one stop service.
 That is, medication supply will be provided to patients at the same appointment on obtaining a valid blood result (green or amber).
 Where blood samples need to be sent to a laboratory for analysis (e.g. inpatient settings), samples should be taken early in the week, preferably on Monday or Tuesday unless alternative arrangements are made with the Clozapine clinic.